Asichurter/APISeqFewShot/README.md

 # APISeqFewShot
 This is the code repository for up-coming paper "*Recognize Unknown Malware Families Using Limited Samples through Few-Shot Multi-Prototype Modeling*".
-All the model implementation details and baselines are included and all the models are implemented with **Python 3.7+** and **PyTorch 1.4(cuda)**.
+All the model implementation details and baselines are included and all the models are implemented with **Python 3.7+** and **PyTorch 1.4(cuda in default)**.

 ## Project Origanization
 Code files are organized by function and locate in different folders.